 - Maximum defense-in-depth approach

-Scenario 3: Regulatory or high security requirements
+Scenario 3: Regulatory requirements or high security

 Defense-in-depth approach: